 - 1. In collaboration with the consumer/family, case manager completes a consumer/family needs assessment of the need for exceptional level of respite.
 An assessment tool reflecting hours of need on a weekly/monthly basis may be used. - 2.
-The case manager in consultation with their supervisors submits the assessment, Purchase of Service Worksheet reflecting the additional respite requested and other collateral information for review to the identified directors designated by the Executive Director. - 3.
-If the exception is granted, the case manager completes an addendum to the Individual Program Plan, notifies the consumer/family and obtains their consent/signature on the addendum. - 4.
+The case manager in consultation with their supervisor submits the assessment, Purchase of Service Worksheet reflecting the additional respite requested and other collateral information for review to the identified directors designated by the Executive Director. - 3.
+In order to allow for the planning team to reconvene within 15 days since an agreement could not be made at the initial planning team meeting, the exception will be decided on within 15 days unless an extension is agreed to by the consumer/family. - 4.
+If the exception is granted, the case manager completes an addendum to the Individual Program Plan, notifies the consumer/family and obtains their consent/signature on the addendum. - 5.
 If the exception is not granted, the case manager promptly informs the consumer/family that it has not been granted, informs the consumer of their appeal rights, and sends a notice of action and fair hearing form.